CianciarusoCataldo/modular-engine/README.md

 ### Installation

-If you want to use this library inside your project, just install it:
+If you want to use this library inside your project, install it with npm:

 ```sh
 npm i modular-engine
 ```

 <br>

+### Usage

 ---